Kiwari-Labs/besu-blueprint/README.md

 | `AssetFactoryContract`     | `0x`            | `0x`            |
 | `CampaignFactoryContract`  | `0x`            | `0x`            |
 | `AgreementFactoryContract` | `0x`            | `0x`            |

+**Note:** deployed address can be desirable if use pre-deploy contract in genesis configuration file.

 source code of each smart contract